-This location allows maximum airflow to the radiator.
+This location allows maximum airflow to the radiator. (photographs below).
 I recommend that the transmission cooler be installed in series with the radiator cooler.
-(You can also see the location of my air horns).
+(Note location of my air horns).

-Next was the replacement of the oil pan.
-Pictured below are the old and new oil pans.
-The new pan (manufactured by B&M) is approx. 2" deeper than the original, with small ribs along the bottom surface.
+Next was the replacement of the oil pan. (photographs below of the old and new oil pans).
+The new pan, manufactured by B&M is approx. 2" deeper than the original, with small ribs along the bottom surface.
 This deeper pan holds approx. 3 quarts more than the original.

-The new oil pan must have a longer oil pickup extension to accommodate the deeper oil pan.
+The new oil pan requires a longer oil pickup extension to accommodate the deeper oil pan.
 (Photographed below).

-The oil pickup "O" ring inside the transmission should be changed.
+The oil pickup O-ring inside the transmission should be changed.
 This is a real PIA to remove.
-I used a small dental pick.
+I used a small dental pick. (green arrow photograph below).

-Install new filter with extended oil pickup tube.
-Make sure new "O" ring is installed.
-Note disconnected exhaust pipes, necessary to gain clearance for transmission mount removal.
+Install new filter with extended oil pickup tube. (red arrow photograph below).
+Make sure new O-ring is installed.
+Note the disconnected exhaust pipes, necessary to gain clearance for transmission mount removal.

-Install all bolts (except the two rear bolts) finger tight.
+Install all bolts finger tight except the two rear bolts (green arrows photograph below).
 Tighten progressively.

 Two rear bolts require spacers as they are attached with the forward part of the rear transmission mount.

 The rear transmission mount uses a rubber damper at the base on the transmission mount coil spring.
 This should be considered a service item.
-Replace if damaged.
+Replace if in doubt or damaged.

 B&M oil pan installation completed.
-Note close clearance between deeper pan and the left exhaust pipe.
+Note close clearance between deeper pan and the left exhaust pipe. (yellow arrow photograph below).
 Pipe had to be massaged slightly to provide adequate clearance.

 Jaguar XJ-S Home Page